dicodingacademy/fluttest-cli/README.md

 npm install @dicodingacademy/fluttest -g
 ```

-for running all test in your project, run this command
+To running all test in your project, run this command
 ```sh
 fluttest --all
 ```

 Run single test file?
-Do this
+Do with this command
 ```sh
 fluttest --source file_test.dart
 ```